Eva774/trivial-server/README.md

 `presenterName` is what is shown in the interface under the camera view of the presenter.

 `presenterCamera` is an iframe which commonly uses obs.ninja so show a camera feed.
 It can also be an image link to show a still image.

+`grandFinaleMode` If `true`, the finale round will be played with the two players with the _highest_ score.
+If `false`, the finale will be played with the two players with the _lowest_ score.

 ## Setting final questions
 `finale.json` in the static assets folder contains all the questions that will be used in the `Finale` round.
 This is independent from episodes.
 In order to prevent the same questions from being asked, the `questionIndex` is used.
 This sets the index for the first question that will be asked in the quiz.